Indispensable Advice for Startups Selling Internationally

 In early 2010, long before any business model in the U.S., Twitter even began charging for premium services in Japan.

-For more expansion examples and a few extra tips to get started selling internationally, check out this video series from PayPal:
+For more tips on how to grow your business, check out this video from PayPal:

 Navigating through global expansion takes patience.
 Even the heavy-hitters do not always get it right the first time, but through learning from your mistakes and persistence, your startup will take over the world.